vivek-v-rao/GARCH/README.md

 * **SPY:** Use a leverage-sensitive model (e.g., GJR-GARCH) for risk management and option pricing.
 * **TLT:** Plain GARCH(1, 1) is sufficient; asymmetry adds little value.
 * **Portfolio risk:** Equity tails are far fatter and more asymmetric than Treasury tails—allocate risk accordingly.

+A volatility model with asymmetry, such as GJR-GARCH, is needed to capture the fact that conditional volatility can rise after big positive returns.
+On April 9, the S&P 500 rose 9.5% and VIX fell from 52 to 34.
+The trailing historical volatility jumped that day because of the huge return. .
+In the daily_vol_forecasts.csv file you can see that the GJR-GARCH model fit to SPY predicted a small drop in realized vol at the close of April 9 vs. April 8, while a symmetric GARCH model predicted a big increase, the opposite of VIX's behavior.